Category Archives: Mediation

 Please feel free to CONTACT PAT

-japanese zen garden Family life inevitably changes.
+Family life inevitably changes.
 Transitions take place.
-Important issues arise relating to the health, medical care, and independence of an elder.
-Other financial, estate, and legal matters may demand attention.
+Important issues arise relating to financial, estate, and legal matters.
 Family dynamics, evolving over the years, often are complicated.
-Relationships can be strained due to differences of opinion, individual perceptions of fairness, and caregiver burnout.
-The elder and/or loved ones may be experiencing significant stress.
+Relationships become strained due to differences of opinion, and individual perceptions of fairness.
 There is a need to re-connect family ties, share responsibility, and make well informed decisions.
 In this scenario, mediation offers an opportunity.

 Mediation is a private process based on self-determination – consent of the participants.
-Mediated decisions are made only by the family.
+Mediated decisions may be made by the family without Court intervention.
 Participation is voluntary, family members may opt in or opt out at any time for any reason or no reason.
 Mediation communications are confidential as provided by law.
-The mediator, selected by the family, is neutral and impartial, he/she cannot take sides, provide legal advice or make decisions.
+The mediator selected by the family is neutral and impartial, he/she cannot take sides, provide legal advice or make decisions.

 Topics for discussion at mediation are selected by the family.
 No topic is considered too complex for discussion.
 Each family member is provided the opportunity to fully express his/her views without interruption and to make recommendations.

-An elder may participate with dignity and autonomy to the extent possible.
-The mediator has a responsibility to make sure the elder’s interests are articulated, either directly or by an appropriate advocate.
-If desired by the family, professionals such as geriatric care managers, clergy, financial planners, support persons, caregivers, pets, etc. may participate.
+The mediator has a responsibility to make sure each family member’s interests are articulated either directly or by an appropriate advocate.
 Each family member has a right to legal counsel.

 Mediation conferences take place at convenient locations suitable to the needs and circumstances of the family.
 The conferences are conducted informally and privately, at group or individual meetings, in person and/or by electronic means.